atomar-php/atomar/doc/Authentication.md

 Authentication
 ----

 All the authentication in Atomar is handled by the Auth class (Synonym `A`) located in `includes/auth.php`.
-The authentication system is implimented using role based permission where a user may have a single role with many permissions.
+The authentication system is implemented using role based permission where a user may have a single role with many permissions.

-Authentication starts just early in the boostrap just after the database has been set up and the [Site Configuration](/admin/documentation/core/Configuration) initialized.
+Authentication starts just early in the boostrap just after the database has been set up and the [Site Configuration](/atomar/documentation/core/Configuration) initialized.
 During startup the authentication module hijacks the standard PHP Session handling and routes all of the session handling to the database table `session` after which all the standard session variables may be used like nomral but now with a database backend.

 ###Methods
 Below are a list of available methods.
 These methods are accessible by using the `A` synonym e.g. `A::authenticate('administer_site')`.
 You can find complete documentation on methods and their parameters by viewing the source code directly.